EmmanuelJanssens/AMT_2021/README.md

 ### Design Pattern

-The pattern that is foing to be used is the MVC Pattern.
+The pattern that is going to be used is the MVC Pattern.
 MVC Pattern stands for Model-View-Controller Pattern.
 This pattern is used to separate application's concerns.

 Model - Model represents an object carrying data.
 It can also have logic to update controller if its data changes.